antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 - **Open source:** The .NET Core platform is open source, using MIT and Apache 2 licenses.
 Documentation is licensed under [CC-BY](http://creativecommons.org/licenses/by/4.0/). .NET Core is a [.NET Foundation](http://www.dotnetfoundation.org/) project.
 - **Supported by Microsoft:** .NET Core is supported by Microsoft, per [.NET Core Support](https://www.microsoft.com/net/core/support/)

 The open source point deserves a little more elaboration.
 Over time, we noticed that all of the major web platforms were open source.
-ASP.NET MVC has been open source for a long time, but the platform underneath it, .NET Framework and Windows Server, were not.
+ASP.NET MVC has been open source for a long time, but the platform underneath it, the .NET Framework, was not.
 We didn't have an answer for web developers who cared deeply about open source, and MVC being open wasn't enough.
 The combination of .NET Core being open source and support for Linux means that ASP.NET Core is now a great candidate for anyone who has open source as a requirement.
-We also think that the move to open source has been a massive improvement for our own team.
-Open source works!

 Composition
 -----------